thonguyen1302/buildings_search/README.md

 ### STEP 1

-I used this file to save api key that you emailed me before.
+I used `config/secrets.yml` file to save api key that you emailed me before.

 So I don't want to push this file to Github for security, because I don't want anyone else can see our api key.

 We need to create file `config/secrets.yml` like below.

 * Create file in `config` folder

 ![alt tag](https://github.com/thonguyen1302/buildings_search/blob/master/docs/new_file.png "new_file.png")

 * Save it with name `secrets.yml`

 ![alt tag](https://github.com/thonguyen1302/buildings_search/blob/master/docs/save_file.png "save_file.png")

 * Edit file like below